poesieland/poesieland.github.io/README.md

 I especially use Chart.js as a helper library added to theme that has nice integration capabilities.

-And two other repositories for statistics management and compact storage:
+And two other repositories:

-- this website's back-office tools: [https://github.com/postb99/poesieland_back-office](https://github.com/postb99/poesieland_back-office)
+- for specific content files and statistics data files generation: this website's back-office tools: [https://github.com/postb99/poesieland_back-office](https://github.com/postb99/poesieland_back-office)

-that is locally cloned next to this project in "back-office" folder.
-Current project is locally cloned in "site" folder.
+This repository is locally cloned next to this project in "back-office" folder and provides a standalone dotnet executable.

-- this website's back-office data (private project): [https://github.com/postb99/poesieland_storage](https://github.com/postb99/poesieland_storage)
+- for content storage in XML format: this website's back-office data (private project): [https://github.com/postb99/poesieland_storage](https://github.com/postb99/poesieland_storage)

-that is locally cloned next to this project in "back-office-data" folder.
+This repository is locally cloned next to this project in "back-office-data" folder.